Wall Street closes higher after Fed says will keep rates low - WTMJ

 Smaller company stocks, the market’s standout gainers so far this year, also had good day.
 The Russell 2000 index of smaller companies picked up 16.87 points, or 0.7%, to 2,336.39.

 Treasury yields mostly fell, reversing an earlier move higher.
-The yield on the 10-year U.S. Treasury note, which has surged in recent weeks on inflation concerns, rose to 1.64%, the highest level since February 2020.
-It hit 1.62% late Tuesday.
+The yield on the 10-year U.S. Treasury note, which has surged in recent weeks on inflation concerns, rose to 1.64%.
+It briefly hit 1.67%, the highest level since January 2020, shortly before the afternoon release of the Fed’s economic and interest rate projections.

-Higher yields put downward pressure on stocks generally, in part because they can steer away dollars that had been headed for the stock market and into bonds instead.
-That makes investors less willing to pay as high prices for stocks.

 Investors are betting big that the economic malaise will dissipate as spring arrives and more Americans get vaccinated against the coronavirus.
 The $1,400 stimulus checks the Biden administration began sending to individuals last weekend are also helping.
 But faster economic activity could also translate into some degree of inflation.